 While the CyberTracker project demonstrates the potential value of employing trackers in conservation and scientific research, it also raises a more fundamental question.
 If hunter-gatherers were practicing scientific reasoning it is possible that it may have evolved by means of natural selection and that it may well be an innate ability.
 This would imply that all humans, throughout history, would have been capable of scientific reasoning, irrespective of their culture.

 Citizen science involves volunteers, regardless of education, in scientific research.
 The degree of involvement of citizens in science varies from a very basic level of participation through to the publication of original research in peer reviewed science journals.
-Citizen science can be broadly divided into two categories, Participatory Citizen Science and Independent Citizen Science.
+Citizen Science can be extended beyond the Participatory Citizen Science model to a broader, more inclusive Tracking Science.
 These categories, however, represent a continuous spectrum from the most basic through to the most advanced levels.

 Participatory Citizen Science usually involves volunteers collecting data, following simple data collection protocols.
 Projects are initiated and managed by professional scientists, who also analyze and publish the data.
 Projects may involve volunteers in varying degrees in the project design, data collection and data analysis.
 In some cases volunteers may be involved in all aspects of the research projects, working with professional scientists.